Seattle Sounders (1994–2008): History

 The club was founded in 1994 and named after the original Seattle Sounders team, which played from 1974 to 1983 in the North American Soccer League.
 Former coach Alan Hinton had acquired rights to the Sounders name after the club folded and began a campaign to bring an American Professional Soccer League (APSL; later the A-League) team to the city in 1992.
-The league previously had another Seattle team, the Seattle Storm, that played for one season in 1990 and later folded.
+The league previously had another Seattle team, the Seattle Storm, that had joined from the Western Soccer Alliance and played for one APSL season in 1990 before they folded.

 A bid for a new APSL team, to be named the Sounders and owned by former Microsoft executives Scott Oki and Neil Farnsworth, was announced in September 1993.
 The bid's approval was announced by United States Soccer Federation secretary general Hank Steinbrecher on January 30, 1994, during a men's international friendly match between the United States and Russia at the Kingdome that was attended by 43,651 spectators.
 The reborn Sounders competed with a rival group that aimed to create a Seattle franchise for Major League Soccer, the new top-level soccer league for the United States.
 Hinton was named club president and later appointed himself as head coach prior to the inaugural season.

 The Sounders played their inaugural season at the Tacoma Dome and Memorial Stadium.
+The team decided against playing at the Kingdome and Husky Stadium due to their high rents, and found Cheney Stadium in Tacoma to be unsuitable for soccer use.
 The Sounders finished the 1994 season with a 14–6 record, the best in the A-League, but lost in the first round of the playoffs to the Colorado Foxes.
 Hinton resigned as head coach and club president in 1996 and transferred the rights to the Sounders name to Oki.
 The Sounders played in the 1996 CONCACAF Champions' Cup and advanced to the final round in Guatemala City, where they finished at the bottom of a four-team group.
 They were the second Seattle-based team to play in the continental championship, after the Seattle Mitre Eagles in the 1988 edition, who also lost to Cruz Azul.